 as the basis for:

-- a body of interactive pictorial animations and info-graphics on development concepts and strategies that can be downloaded from this blog onto a mobile phone and used in villages, communities and organisations worldwide without the need for literacy or translation.
+- a body of interactive animated pictorial info-graphics on development concepts and strategies that can be downloaded from this blog onto a mobile phone and used in villages, communities and organisations worldwide without the need for literacy or translation.

 It is also hoped that bringing this information together on this blog may also inspire others to experiment further in their own work.
 It also provides:

 - a set of principles and guidelines for a new model of community-led pictorial communication and participatory practice in development work.

 - information on how similar development resources could be produced by people in communities and organisations using locally available materials and free software.

 - ideas for how some of the material could be disseminated through alternative media eg street art, ‘branded’ ceramic mugs and plates and how drawings could be made eg with string and glue darkened with charcoal dust for communication by blind people who are generally excluded from visual communication.